 A study of the structure and origin of the solar system including historical views, comparing the planets and their satellites, and solar system formation.
-Lecture and laboratory.
+The laboratory component requires students to use the scientific method to interpret experimental results.
+The role of astronomy and science in society is examined.
+Gen. Ed.
+Foundation: Scientific Inquiry.